gacou54/pyorthanc/docs/contributing.md

 # Contribute

+## Report an issue
+You can open an issue [here](https://github.com/gacou54/pyorthanc/issues) explaining your issue.

+## Seeking support
+You can open an issue [here](https://github.com/gacou54/pyorthanc/issues) to ask a question.

+## Contribute

-You can contribute to this project with the following steps:
+You can contribute a fix or a new feature to this project with the following steps:

-1. First, fork the project on Github
+1. First, fork the project on GitHub

 2. Clone the project